Permafrost/Tundra/README.md

   and can be simple or fully-qualified, such as `a/b/c[0]/d`.
 If the target key already exists, its value will be overwitten with the value that was associated with the source key.
+* `$key.literal?` is an optional boolean flag which if true will treat the given keys literally rather than as potentially fully-qualified keys.
+Defaults to false if not specified.

 #### Outputs: